Whether you qualify for student finance depends on:

 - you normally live in England

-- you’ve been living in the UK for 3 years before starting your course
+- you’ve been living in the UK, the Channel Islands or the Isle of Man for 3 years before starting your course

 You may also be eligible if your residency status is one of the following:

-- EU national, or family member of one
+- EU national, or family member of an EU national

 - child of a Swiss national